wfmonster/free-gen-ai-bootcamp-2025/sentence-constructor/claude/readme.md

 ### Initial Customisation

 Changing the language of the prompt to use more specific student and teacher language and changing clues state to teacher feedback.
-Added specific examples of the output structure to help the model understand the expected output.
+Added specific examples of the output structure to help the model understand the expected output.Using a one-shot/fewshot approach.
 Included specific wording about using the socratic method or inquiry based learning.